From my personal experience, here is how to spend a weekend in Riga, Latvia in winter!

 For a narrative form of my weekend in Riga, check out this article I wrote for In The Know Traveler: Discovering Hope In The Bleakness Of Winter.

-For more travel stories and tips around eastern Europe, check out these articles!
+For more travel stories and tips around Eastern Europe, check out these articles!

 Transylvania, Romania: The Ultimate Budget Travel Guide